Kartik to lead Indian challenge at Asia Pacific Amateur golf - www.lokmattimes.com

 Kartik to lead Indian challenge at Asia Pacific Amateur golf

-Gotemba (Japan), Aug 22 A year after being the youngest ever to make the cut at the Asia-Pacific ...
+Gotemba [Japan], August 22 : A year after being the youngest ever to make the cut at the Asia-Pacific ...

-Gotemba (Japan), Aug 22 A year after being the youngest ever to make the cut at the Asia-Pacific Amateur Championship, Kartik Singh, now 14 years of age, is the highest ranked among the four Indians set to take part in the 15th AAC to be held in Japan.
+Gotemba [Japan], August 22 : A year after being the youngest ever to make the cut at the Asia-Pacific Amateur Championship, Kartik Singh, now 14 years of age, is the highest ranked among the four Indians set to take part in the 15th AAC to be held in Japan.

 As of date Kartik is the highest ranked Indian at 199 while the other three players to have received the invitation for this prestigious event are Krishnav Nikhil Chopra and Vedant Sirohi, both past participants in the event and Rakshit Dahiya will be in the four-player team.